piazzai/archluks/README.md

 sudo nmcli device wifi connect <wifi-name> password <wifi-password>
 ```

-You can now use [pacman](https://man.archlinux.org/man/pacman) to install whatever else you need.
-The `custom.sh` script installs additional software according to my own tastes and workflow.
+You can now use [pacman](https://man.archlinux.org/man/pacman) to install anything else you need.
+The `custom.sh` script installs additional software based on my tastes and workflow.
 This is most likely not what you need, but it can be a helpful reference.